 An agent may participate in different scenarios playing distinct roles in each.
 It may also play distinct roles in the same scenario (as happens to the Purchaser and the Purchase Advisor agents in Figure 5).
-Usually, UML sequence diagrams begins because of some actor's action, in PASSI, being agents autonomous and active, they can trigger a new scenario and actors can (or not) appear later.
-For this reason the PurchaseMonitor agent (while playing its Informer role) can be the first element of this diagram and can fire it.
+Usually, UML sequence diagrams begin because of some actor's action; in PASSI, being agents autonomous and active, they can trigger a new scenario and actors can appear later (or not).
+For this reason, the PurchaseMonitor agent (while playing its Informer role) can be the first element of this diagram and can fire it.